-On May 26, 2013, the DOE issued the Confirmation of Commerciality for the 36 MW NWPP-1, making it the third WESC to be declared commercially feasible.
+On August 1, 2013, the DOE formally issued the Confirmation of Commerciality for the 36 MW NWPP-1, making it the third WESC to be declared commercially feasible.
 Construction of NWPP-1 started in December 2013 and was completed in the first half of 2015.

-On June 16, 2015, the DOE released the COE for FIT Eligibility (COE-FIT), endorsing the official start of commercial operation to be June 10, 2015.
+On June 16, 2015, the DOE released the COE for FIT Eligibility (COE-FIT), endorsing the official start of commercial operations to be June 10, 2015.
 On August 17, 2015, the ERC approved PWEI's COC for NWPP-1.
 This confirms the commercial operations date of the wind farm to be June 10, 2015.

-On May 13, 2020, the DOE formally awarded to PetroWind the Certificate of Confirmation of Commerciality (COCOC) for the planned Nabas-2 Wind Power Project (NWPP-2).
-This signifies that NWPP-2 has been approved for construction as being commercially feasible.
+On May 13, 2020, the DOE formally issued to PWEI a revised Certificate of Confirmation of Commerciality (COCOC), separating the capacities of the 36-MW as Feed-In-Tariff eligible and the then planned expansion project, the 14-MW Nabas-2 Wind Power Project (NWPP-2) as Merchant Generator.
+The revised COCOC signifies that NWPP-2 has been approved for construction as being commercially feasible.

-In February 17, 2021, the DENR-EMB Region 6 issued the amended Environmental Compliance Certificate (ECC) to PetroWind for NWPP-2, while the Forest Land Use Agreement (FLAG) has been signed by the DENR Central Office in January 4, 2022.
+In February 17, 2021, the DENR-EMB Region 6 issued the amended Environmental Compliance Certificate (ECC) to PWEI for NWPP-2, while the Forest Land Use Agreement (FLAG) has been signed by the DENR Central Office in January 4, 2022.